As featured on BBC Radio 4 Open Book

-Beautifully and poignantly told, Marking Time is the second historical fiction novel in Elizabeth Jane Howard's bestselling Cazalet Chronicles.
+Beautifully and poignantly told, Marking Time is the second novel in Elizabeth Jane Howard's bestselling family saga The Cazalet Chronicles.

 Home Place, Sussex, 1939.
 As the shadows of the Second World War roll in, banishing the sunlit days of childish games and trips to the coast, a new generation of Cazalets take up the family's story.

 Louise, who dreams of becoming a great actress, finds herself facing the harsh reality that her parents have their own lives with secrets, passions and yearnings.
 Clary, an aspiring writer, learns that her beloved father is now missing somewhere on the shores of France.
 And sensitive, imaginative Polly feels stuck – stuck without a vocation, stuck without information about her mother's illness, stuck without anything except her nightmares about the war.

 'Charming, poignant and quite irresistible . . . to be cherished and shared' – The Times

 With cover artwork exclusively designed by artist Luke Edward Hall, this is the second volume of the extraordinary Cazalet Chronicles and a perfect addition to your collection.
 Marking Time is followed by Confusion, the third book in the series.

 If I were sent to a desert island with one book this would be my choice

 Charming, poignant and quite irresistible . . . to be cherished and shared'

 She is one of those novelists who shows, through her work, what the novel is for . . .
 She helps us to do the necessary thing – open our eyes and our hearts

 Hilary Mantel, author of Wolf Hall